 Non-Discretionary Commission Claims – Hidden Payments

 Even without DCAs, dealers received fixed commissions or flat fees that were rarely disclosed.
-If you weren’t told about these payments, you couldn’t make an informed decision, giving you grounds for a car finance claim seeking car finance redress.
+If you weren’t told about these payments, you couldn’t make an informed decision, giving you grounds for a car finance claim.

-A pivotal Court of Appeal ruling in October 20247 established that undisclosed broker commissions are unlawful without informed customer consent, significantly expanding the scope for car finance claims beyond just DCAs.
+A pivotal Court of Appeal ruling in October 20247 established that undisclosed broker commissions are unlawful without informed customer consent, significantly expanding the scope of claims.

-Who Can Make Car Finance Claims for Car Finance Redress?
+Who Can Make Car Finance Claims for Redress?

-✅ You were not fully informed about dealer commissions
+✅ You were not told about dealer commissions

-Important: You can claim for multiple vehicles, completed agreements, active agreements, and even repossessed vehicles.
+Important: You can claim for multiple vehicles, even if paid off, active or repossessed.

 Apply Now